xuwang/coreos-docker-dev/README.md

     cd share/apps/fleet-ui/units
     fleetctl start fleet-ui.service

 It can take very long for this service to come up on laptop.
 This one first pull a builder image and build the fleet-ui image on the fly.
+To check status:

+    fleetctl status fleet-ui.service

+And when it is ready:

-    ore@n2 ~ $ flu
+    core@n2 ~ $ fleetctl list-units
     UNIT			MACHINE				ACTIVE		SUB
     fleet-ui.service	659cd7c2.../172.17.8.102	active		running
     redis.service		18050ac4.../172.17.8.103	activating	start-pre